trycourier/github-cognito-openid-wrapper/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklists
 - [ ] Make sure to link ticket
 - [ ] Make sure announce/discuss any changes to the #compliance channel in slack
-- [ ] Vanta tags have been added for #compliance purproses
+- [ ] Vanta tags have been added for #compliance purposes